 Lectures, in comparison to conversations, can be a bit boring.
 Listening to just one person talk for an extended time can be tough.
 Students who become distracted during the test, who start to think about other things and lose focus, will often have trouble remembering the specifics of what they heard.
 This, again, means it’s very important to practise taking notes.
 Doing so can help keep you focused.

-4) You might hear a lot of unfamiliar vocabulary.
+4) You might hear a lot of unfamiliar vocabulary

 There are two types of tough vocabulary words in TOEFL listening: words specific to the topic that you are not expected to know before listening and words that are used often in general, academic English, not specific to the lecture topic.
 The first type (topic-specific) is a challenge for everybody, but it’s not so bad.
 If you listen closely and understand the other words, then those topic-specific words or phrases will be defined.
 But the second group, academic vocabulary, will not be defined in most cases.
 You simply have to know them.
 These are words you might see in writing, but you won’t usually hear from friends who speak English or from English TV and movies.

-Watching Movies and TV Still Helps
+Watching Movies and TV can still help with the TOEFL

 The truth is that movies and TV are a still great way to practise general English listening and more informal English.
 And the TOEFL does include informal English, too—you will hear both students and professors using conversational words and phrases.
 So the vocabulary you might learn from watching TV can help.